osrf-migration/servicesim-wiki/Checkpoints overview.md

 The first checkpoint is complete once the robot enters the same area as the guest.

-Once completed, we never return to this checkpoint.

 ***
 ### **Checkpoint 2** Pick-up guest